Ross Anderson - Bachelor of Psychology (Hons)

 I finished year 12 in 2003, and didn't really know what I wanted to do, so I worked during my gap' year (turned out to be a rather long gap year!).
 When I was at school, I knew I wanted a decent job and that I would probably go to university, in IT or graphics or something along those lines.
 Then I had my car accident in 2004 and was in hospital and rehab until March 2006.
 This was the catalyst for my interest in studying occupational therapy.
 I had never given any thought to an Allied Health or Health Science type of degree.
 I began studying at Monash in 2008.

 Originally I was accepted into Health Science/Social Work, which was a way of getting my foot in the door at Monash.
 After completing one year of Health Science, I applied to transfer into the Bachelor of Occupational Therapy (OT).
-The first year of OT was completed part time over two years, which allowed me to ease into it and avoid the busy first year workload.
+The first year of OT was completed part time over two years, which allowed me to ease into it and manage the busy first year workload.

 My advice to other Monash students who might need support from Disability Services would be to go and speak with them to find out about what they can do for you.
 Monash staff have always been willing to put in the extra effort to make your time a bit easier.